Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Introduction

 $\bullet$ First, $\mathbb{Z}_2$ is a \textbf{field}.
 As a result, it is possible to describe the ``standard'' stabilizer formalism for qubits with vector space techniques over $\mathbb{Z}_2$.
 In this context methods like Gaussian elimination have straightforward analogues, which can be exploited in the design of classical algorithms.
-The field property is, however, no longer present in the context of general Abelian groups.
-This complicates both the analytical theory and algorithmic aspects due to, e.g., the presence of zero divisors.\\
+General Abelian groups are however no longer fields.
+This complicates both the analytic and algorithmic aspects of our Abelian-group stabilizer formalism due to, for instance, the presence of zero divisors.\\

 $\bullet$ Second, in $\mathbb{Z}_2$ arithmetic is with small numbers (namely 0s and 1s), whereas in general finite Abelian groups arithmetic is with \textbf{large integers}.
-This is e.g. the case with $G=\mathbb{Z}_{2^n}$.
-Of course, one must beware that a variety of computational problems over the integers may in the worst case be intractable: consider e.g.\ the factoring problem or computing discrete logarithms.
+For example, this is the case with $G=\mathbb{Z}_{2^n}$.
+Of course, one must beware that some problems in number theory are widely believed to be \textit{intractable} for classical computers: consider, for instance, the integer factorization problem or computing discrete logarithms.
 One of the main challenges in our scenario is to show that the ``integer arithmetic'' used in our classical simulation algorithms can be carried out efficiently.
 For this purpose, a significant technical portion of our work is dedicated to solving \textit{systems of linear equations modulo a finite Abelian group}, defined as follows: given a pair of finite Abelian groups $G_{sol}$ and $G$ (both of which are given as a direct product of cyclic groups), and a homomorphism $\mathcal{A}$ between them, we look at systems of the form $\mathcal{A}(x)=b$ where $x\in G_{sol}$ and $b\in G$.
 We present polynomial-time deterministic classical algorithms for counting and finding solutions of these systems.
 These efficient algorithms lie at the core of our classical simulations of normalizer circuits.\\

-Finally we remark that, beyond the scope of classical simulations, the mathematical tools we develop could also have unexplored applications for quantum error correction viz. quantum stabilizer codes over general finite Abelian groups.